Battle of Fraxinet: Background

-The battle
+Battle

 In early May 942, the Hungarian forces left Pavia for southern France.
 Just before 20 May, they arrived at Fraxinet, where the battle took place against the Muslims.
 As friar Ekkehard wrote in his chronicle Casus Sancti Galli (first half of 11th century) among the events from 926 to 937, the skirmish ended when Conrad I of Burgundy (r.
 937–993) sent envoys to both armies warning them of the other.
 The envoys offered Burgundian aid to each invader against the other and then informed them of the other's whereabouts.
 When the Magyars and Saracens met, the Burgundians held back and only attacked when the opposing forces were spent.
 In this way, both invading armies were destroyed and the captives sold into slavery in Arles.

 Italian historian Gina Fasoli considered that Ekkehard mistakenly confused Hugh with Conrad.
 Other scholars dated the event to 924, 926, 937, 943, 951 or 954.
 Makk argues the battle bound to happen during the rule of Conrad, excluding the years 924 and 926.
 He adds, the minor Conrad resided in the court of Otto I of Germany until early 943, which excludes his role in 937 or 942.
 The Hungarians led a campaign against the Byzantines in 943, omitting the western military raids.
 Makk also emphasizes, Conrad did not participate in any major struggles against the Muslims of Fraxinet, including the decisive Battle of Tourtour in 973.
 However Hugh's victorious naval campaign of 942 against the "Saracens" is well known in historiography, and during that time, he was in a political-military alliance with the Magyars.

 In Hungarian history, this was the first documented skirmish against a Muslim enemy.
 The Magyars defeated the "Saracens" and they continued on their way to Hispania.
 Their victory laid the foundation of a successful Italian–Byzantine campaign against the Muslims in the Mediterranean Sea.